Earl Van Dorn: Holly Springs Raid

 Van Dorn's raid directly coincided with Grant's General Order No. 11, issued by Grant less than 72 hours earlier, that expelled Jews as a class from Grant's military district.
 Grant had believed Jewish traders violated cotton trade regulations by the U.S. Treasury Department.
 Van Dorn's raid destroyed and disrupted U.S. communications lines.
-Additionally, Confederate General Bedford Forrest, on an earlier raid, starting December 10, had destroyed communication lines and fifty miles of the Mobile & Ohio Railroad behind Grant's front line.
+Additionally, Confederate General Bedford Forrest, on an earlier raid, starting December 10, had destroyed communication lines and fifty miles of the Mobile and Ohio Railroad behind Grant's front line.
 Van Dorn's cavalry raid delayed the implementation of Grant's General Order No. 11 for weeks, saving many Jews from potential expulsion.

-After sacking Holly Springs, Van Dorn and his men then followed the Mobile and Ohio Railroad, fought unsuccessfully at Davis's Mills, skirmished near Middleburg, Tennessee, passed around Bolivar, and returned to their Grenada base by December 28.
+After victory in Holly Springs, Van Dorn and his men then followed the Mobile and Ohio Railroad, fought unsuccessfully at Davis's Mills, skirmished near Middleburg, Tennessee, passed around Bolivar, and returned to their Grenada base by December 28.
 The successful raid helped Van Dorn regain his reputation that was lost at Second Corinth.

 The attacks of both Van Dorn and Forrest caused Grant to withdraw his troops to Grand Junction, Tennessee, his U.S. army living off the countryside.
 With the telegraph lines destroyed by Van Dorn and Forrest, Grant could not communicate his withdrawal to Sherman, who was repulsed at Chickasaw Bluffs on December 29.

 Although Grant was humiliated by devastating raids of both Van Dorn and Forrest, he was not fired, owing to Grant's previous victories at Fort Henry, Fort Donelson, Shiloh, Iuka, and Corinth.
-President Lincoln revoked Grant's controversial General Order No. 11.
-Although Grant was thwarted in his first attempt to capture Vicksburg, saved by Van Dorn, Grant's second attempt was successful, capturing Vicksburg on July 4, 1863.
-Grant never forgot the sting of the Confederate cavalry inflicted by Van Dorn and Forrest.
+President Lincoln did, however, revoke Grant's controversial General Order No. 11.
+Grant was thwarted in his first attempt to capture Vicksburg, but after Van Dorn was murdered, he succeeded on his second attempt on July 4, 1863.
 He later incorporated the U.S. Cavalry as a separate fighting unit under U.S. General Phil Sheridan, during the Overland Campaign, in 1865.

 Appointed cavalry commander

-On January 13, 1863, Van Dorn was appointed to command all cavalry in the Department of Mississippi & East Louisiana.
+On January 13, 1863, Van Dorn was appointed to command all cavalry in the Department of Mississippi and East Louisiana.
 Then Gen. Joseph E. Johnston ordered him to join the Army of Tennessee, operating in Middle Tennessee.
-Van Dorn and his force left Tupelo, Mississippi, went through Florence, and reached the army on February 20 at Columbia, Tennessee.
-Van Dorn set up his headquarters at Spring Hill at White Hall and assumed command of all of the surrounding cavalry from there.
-Army commander Gen. Braxton Bragg ordered Van Dorn to protect and scout the left of the army, screening against U.S. cavalry.
+Van Dorn and his force left Tupelo, Mississippi, passed through Florence, and reached the army on February 20 at Columbia, Tennessee.
+Van Dorn set up his headquarters at Spring Hill at White Hall and assumed command of all of the surrounding cavalry.
+Army commander Gen. Braxton Bragg sent Van Dorn to protect and scout the left of the army, screening against U.S. cavalry.